Pontiac—Kitigan Zibi: History

 Pontiac lost territory to Argenteuil—La Petite-Nation and gained territory from Hull—Aylmer and Gatineau during the 2012 electoral redistribution.

-Following the 2022 Canadian federal electoral redistribution, the riding will largely be replaced by Pontiac—Kitigan Zibi.
+Following the 2022 Canadian federal electoral redistribution, the riding was largely replaced by Pontiac—Kitigan Zibi.
 The new name refers to the reserve of Kitigan Zibi.
-It loses Val-des-Monts to Argenteuil—La Petite-Nation; loses that part of the City of Gatineau west of Montée Paiement to the riding of Gatineau; and gains the rest of the Plateau neighbourhood from Hull—Aylmer.
+It lost Val-des-Monts to Argenteuil—La Petite-Nation and that part of the City of Gatineau west of Montée Paiement to the riding of Gatineau, and gained the rest of the Plateau neighbourhood from Hull—Aylmer.